jpritikin/coach/content/_index.md

 ## Areas of Expertise

 - Emotional & relationship issues
-  - I providing *counseling* under [ORS 675.825(4)(a)](https://oregon.public.law/statutes/ors_675.825), which allows alternative counselors and practitioners to practice legally in Oregon without a license.
+  - I provide *counseling* under [ORS 675.825(4)(a)](https://oregon.public.law/statutes/ors_675.825), which allows alternative counselors and practitioners to practice legally in Oregon without a license.
   - [IFS is similar to psychotherapy and addresses many of the same conditions.]({{< relref "dsm" >}})
 - Psychedelic integration
   - Help you prepare yourself to take your first psychedelic journey safely